Our trainees have gone on to the very best institutions around the word and have set up labs across the country.

 This course focuses on multimodal data fusion of electrophysiology and functional neuroimaging data, including a detailed description of source localization methods for electro- and magnetoencephalography data, analysis of brain hemodynamic activity through simultaneous recordings with electrophysiology, analysis and reconstruction of near infra-red spectroscopy data, modeling of the neurovascular coupling, and validation methodology.

 Offered by: Biomedical Engineering.
 Instructor: Dr. Christophe Grova.

 BMDE 660 Advanced MRI/S of the Brain

-Biomedical Engineering: Advanced magnetic resonance imaging and spectroscopy techniques to investigate the structure, connectivity, chemistry and physiology of the brain, including data acquisition and reconstruction techniques, scanner hardware, and contrast mechanisms.
-Focus on neuroscience applications.
+This course focuses on advanced magnetic resonance imaging and spectroscopy techniques to investigate the structure, connectivity, chemistry and physiology of the brain, including data acquisition and reconstruction techniques, scanner hardware, and contrast mechanisms.
+There is a focus on neuroscience applications.

 Offered by: Biomedical Engineering.
 Instructor: Dr. Christine Tardif.

 Upcoming lectures in this series are listed in our events calendar, as well as The Neuro's seminar series calendar.
 You may also consult the archive of past events.
 To be notified about these lectures and all the other events going on at the BIC, please join the BIC-Announcements mailing list.

 Workshops, retreats, clubs, and more

 - PET from A to Z: Comprehensive Workshop